csumutaskin/demo-reactive-city-search/README.md

 # demo-reactive-city-search

-This project is a demo spring boot project, that can be downloaded and run independent of other projects and tools.
+This project is a demo spring boot project, that can be downloaded and run independently from any other projects and tools.
 It aims to show that how a rest end point with a reactive streams publisher body acts different than a rest API with a traditional rest end point.

 Since this project is a demo project, no event driven messaging or a database with R2DBC connectivity is used.
 Instead a collection of items is created within a Repo object, and a Flux object is created from this collection's iterator and finally a Streaming JSON Response is being produced with a sample rest end point.